nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-2.3 Impartial Human Identity

-Gender Equality in social-life

-Although women are an integral part of society, they consistently occupy an unequal

-position due to marginalization within major socio-economic, cultural, and political

-systems.
-This inequality occurs across all sectors, including the home, community,

-workplace, and politics.
-In recent decades, the situation has worsened due to neoliberal

-economic policies.
-Despite women being the primary earners of foreign remittances, the

-necessary structural and ideological changes for equality and justice have not yet taken

-place.
-Instead, the commodification of women’s identities and their marginalization in the

-labor market have intensified.
+Although women are an integral part of society, they consistently occupy an unequal position due to marginalization within major socio-economic, cultural, and political systems.
+This inequality occurs across all sectors, including the home, community, workplace, and politics.
+In recent decades, the situation has worsened due to neoliberal economic policies.
+Despite women being the primary earners of foreign remittances, the necessary structural and ideological changes for equality and justice have not yet taken place.
+Instead, the commodification of women’s identities and their marginalization in the labor market have intensified.

-Overall, factors such as the marginalization of both women and men as vulnerable workers,

-the direct impact on women due to the weakening of public services like education and

-healthcare, and the enactment of laws controlling women’s bodies amidst militarization

-and ethno-religious extremism highlight women’s issues as a broader social crisis.
+Overall, factors such as the marginalization of both women and men as vulnerable workers, the direct impact on women due to the weakening of public services like education and healthcare, and the enactment of laws controlling women’s bodies amidst militarization and ethno-religious extremism highlight women’s issues as a broader social crisis.

-Therefore, the current issues faced by women in Sri Lanka must be understood through

-an intersectional perspective.
-The NPP proposes a political practice that represents

-all marginalized groups in society, aiming to realize the aspirations of a just society, a

-free country, and free women by securing all rights.
-Hence, its policies on women are

-intrinsically linked to its other policies.
+Therefore, the current issues faced by women in Sri Lanka must be understood through an intersectional perspective.
+The NPP proposes a political practice that represents all marginalized groups in society, aiming to realize the aspirations of a just society, a free country, and free women by securing all rights.
+Hence, its policies on women are intrinsically linked to its other policies.

 Gender identities and sexual orientations are diverse.
-However, in Sri Lanka, these groups

-often face violence, marginalization, and stigmatization.
-Additionally, outdated colonial

-laws, institutional frameworks, and regressive cultural beliefs contribute to the denial of

-justice to these communities.
-In a just society that treats everyone equally, no group should

-be marginalized because of their gender identity or sexual orientation.
+However, in Sri Lanka, these groups often face violence, marginalization, and stigmatization.
+Additionally, outdated colonial laws, institutional frameworks, and regressive cultural beliefs contribute to the denial of justice to these communities.
+In a just society that treats everyone equally, no group should be marginalized because of their gender identity or sexual orientation.

 #### Principles